-The only place to have somewhat regular tipping in Finland might be the line of a nightclub.
+The only place in Finland to have somewhat regular tipping happening might be the line of a nightclub.

 If you know the bouncer, you can cut the queue by giving a good tip when you enter or exit the bar.
-Bear in mind that this is done discreetly with a handshake and only by men!
+This is done discreetly with a handshake.

 Is tipping a part of your culture?
-Do you think you will struggle to not give tips in Finland?
+What else would you like to know about tipping in Finland?
 Comment below and let me know!